mkijowski/ceg3400/SYLLABUS.md

 * [CS/CEG Discord Server](https://discord.gg/pMUMzTt)
   * Will be used for office hours
-  * Will be available 24/7 for students to collaborate with each other
+  * Will be available 24/7 for students to collaborate with each other outside of office hours
 * Webex
   * May be used via my personal webex room for course lectures remotely (if students are remote)
   * Will be used for 1v1 communication with instructor